Design term

 Design practice

-is often divided according to sectors or comprises entire groups.
+Design products and services are often highly complex and are therefore developed by interdisciplinary teams, which is why authorship is often divided by discipline or attributed to entire groups.
 Today, design products are protected by copyright if they are recognized as innovations or artistic achievements.
-Primary utility functions do not stand in the way of this[3].
-Due to their personality and achievements, designers can achieve a level of recognition that gives their names, products and companies a brand character.[4]
-Similar to well-known artists, the entire work of prominent designers is protected by copyright.
+Primary functional purposes do not preclude this protection[3].
+Designers can achieve a level of recognition based on their personality and achievements that lends their names, products, and companies a brand-like character.[4]
+Similar to well-known artists, the entire body of work of prominent designers is protected by copyright.

 The most important design fields in 2016 at a glance [6]: